Sylvester (singer): 1947–1960: Childhood

-Sylvester James was born on September 6, 1947 in the Watts district of Los Angeles, California, into a middle-class family.
-His mother, Letha Weaver, had been raised near Palestine, Arkansas into a relatively wealthy African-American family who owned their own farmland.
+Sylvester James was born on September 6, 1947, in the Watts district of Los Angeles, California, into a middle-class family.
+His mother, Letha Weaver, had been raised near Palestine, Arkansas, into a relatively wealthy African-American family, who owned their own farmland.
 Letha's biological mother, Gertha Weaver, was unmarried and too sickly to care for her child, so Gertha's sister Julia, known to the family as JuJu, became Letha's adoptive mother.
-In the late 1930s, Julia and her husband took part in the Great Migration of African-Americans out of the Southern United States, relocating to Watts.

-It was here that Letha was largely raised and where she met and married her first husband, Sylvester "Sweet" James, with the couple moving into a small cottage owned by Letha's parents.
+In the late 1930s, Letha, Julia, and Julia's husband took part in the Great Migration of African-Americans out of the Southern United States, relocating to Watts, where Letha married her first husband, Sylvester "Sweet" James.
+The couple moved into a small cottage owned by Letha's parents.
 Their first child, named Sylvester after his father, was followed by the birth of John Wesley in 1948 and Larry in 1950.
 Sylvester and his brothers became better known in their predominantly African-American community by their nicknames, with Sylvester's being "Dooni".
 Sylvester considered his father to be a "lowlife" because he was an adulterer and left his wife and children when the boys were still young.
 Letha and her three sons moved to a downtown housing project at Aliso Village before moving back into her parental home at 114th Street in Watts.

 Letha was a devout adherent of the Pentecostal denomination of Christianity, regularly attending the Palm Lane Church of God in Christ in South Los Angeles.
 Sylvester and his brothers accompanied her to the church's services, where he developed a particular interest in gospel music.
-Having been an avid singer since the age of three, Sylvester regularly joined in with gospel performances; he sang the song "My Buddy" at the funeral of one of the other children in the Park Lane congregation.
+Having been an avid singer since the age of three, Sylvester regularly joined in with gospel performances.
+He sang the song "My Buddy" at the funeral of one of the other children in the Park Lane congregation.